PRATAP-KUMAR/PRATAP-KUMAR/README.md

 ### Hi, I am PRATAP PANABAKA, Full Stack Web Developer

-- I have completed a curriculum on Data Structures, Algorithms, HTML & CSS, JavaScript, React with Redux, Ruby and Ruby on Rails
+- I have completed a curriculum on HTML & CSS, JavaScript, React with Redux, Ruby and Ruby on Rails.
+Also on Data Structures and Algorithms.
 - I am looking to collaborate on Full Stack Web Development Projects
 - Pronouns: He/Him